-Yes, a married couple can apply for a business loan together — and when both spouses co-own the business, lenders often expect it.
+Yes, a married couple can apply for a business loan together — and when both spouses co-own the business, funders often expect it.
 Here's how a joint application works and what it means for you.

 How a joint application works

-When spouses co-own a business, lenders typically want both owners on the application, especially anyone with a significant ownership stake (often 20%+).
+When spouses co-own a business, funders typically want both owners on the application, especially anyone with a significant ownership stake (often 20%+).
 Both of your credit profiles and incomes get considered, which can strengthen the application if one spouse has stronger credit or more income to show.

 It can also mean both of you sign a personal guarantee, making you each personally responsible for the debt.
 That's standard for small-business funding, but it's worth understanding before you sign.